Roots of the Organization

 The protection of our coast just makes economic sense.

 We heavily rely on tourism, recreation, and fishing industries in North Carolina, particularly on the coast.
-In NC, roughly 51,000 jobs and about 2.2 billion in GDP were generated from these three industries.
+In North Carolina, roughly 51,000 jobs and about 2.2 billion was generated from these three industries.

 We must be responsive to changing legislation.